-The performance risk for this sub-fund is 'High' for the following reason: the volatility of the stock markets.
+The performance risk for this sub-fund is 'High' for the following reason: the volatility of the stock markets or real estate market.

 Capital risk: The risks to capital, including the potential risk of erosion due to the redemption of shares and the distribution of profit in excess of the investment return.
 This risk can be limited by loss-mitigation, capital-protection or capital-guarantee techniques.